 Marin County Points of Interest

-In 1897, Lime Point Military Reservation became Fort Baker.
-Battery I, Third Artillery, was assigned to man the new batteries and pitched a tent camp.
-Construction of permanent housing and administrative buildings was begun in 1901.
-Most of the buildings built between 1901 and 1910 are intact today.
+In 1897, Lime Point Military Reservation was renamed Fort Baker.
+Soldiers lived in a tent camp until construction of permanent buildings began in 1901.
+Most of the buildings built between 1901 and 1910 are intact.
 More buildings were added over the years, particularly during World War II, but most have been razed.

 The historic structures at Fort Baker are Battery Duncan, Battery Cavallo, Battery Yates, Mine Cable Tank Building, Baker-Barry Tunnel, Battery Spencer, Battery Wagner, Battery Gravelly and Battery Kirby.

 Adapted from the NRHP nomination submitted in 1973.

 Fort Baker contributes to National Register Historic District #73000255 which also includes Fort Barry and Fort Cronkhite.
 All three forts are included in the Golden Gate National Recreation Area and are accessible to the public.